end2endzone/libArgvCodec/Rules.Linux.md

 * parsing a command line into arguments and,
 * escaping arguments into a valid command line.

-The list of rules applies to the Terminal environment of the Linux platform.
+The list of rules applies to the Terminal environment (bash) of the Linux platform.

 1. [space] or tabs characters are argument delimiters/separators but *ONLY* when outside a string.